This Privacy Notice explains how the University of Cumbria (“we”, “our”, “us”) will handle personal data as an employer.

 We get your personal data from the following sources:

-- as part of the job application and selection process,
+- as part of the job application and selection process explained in our Job Applicant Privacy Notice

-- complete surveys, training or provide information through any of our processes
+- when you complete surveys, training or provide information through any of our processes

 - Government agencies such as the Disclosure and Barring Service or the UK Visa and Immigration Service.